https://creativecommons.org/publicdomain/zero/1.0/https://creativecommons.org/publicdomain/zero/1.0/

 License information was derived automatically

-This dataset provides Census 2021 estimates that classify usual residents aged 16 and over (excluding full-time students) in employment the week before the census in Northern Ireland by the distance they travelled to work.
+This dataset provides Census 2021 estimates that classify usual residents aged 16 years and over in Northern Ireland by their highest level of qualification, and by broad age bands.
 The estimates are as at census day, 21 March 2021.
-Census 2021 took place during the coronavirus (COVID-19) pandemic which will have affected the travel to work and travel to study statistics.

 The census collected information on the usually resident population of Northern Ireland on census day (21 March 2021).
 Initial contact letters or questionnaire packs were delivered to every household and communal establishment, and residents were asked to complete online or return the questionnaire with information as correct on census day.
 Special arrangements were made to enumerate special groups such as students, members of the Travellers Community, HM Forces personnel etc. The Census Coverage Survey (an independent doorstep survey) followed between 12 May and 29 June 2021 and was used to adjust the census counts for under-enumeration.